lamartinecabral/reference/README.md

 	if (r > 1) return b;
 	return a + (b-a)*r;
 }
-double DistancePointSegment(PT a, PT b, PT c) {
+// compute distance from c to segment between a and b double DistancePointSegment(PT a, PT b, PT c) {
 	return sqrt(dist2(c, ProjectPointSegment(a, b, c)));
 }
+// compute distance between point (x,y,z) and plane ax+by+cz=d
 double DistancePointPlane(double x, double y, double z, double a, double b, double c, double d){
 	return fabs(a*x+b*y+c*z-d)/sqrt(a*a+b*b+c*c);
 }
-bool LinesParallel(PT a, PT b, PT c, PT d) {
+// determine if lines from a to b and c to d are parallel or collinear bool LinesParallel(PT a, PT b, PT c, PT d) {
 	return fabs(cross(b-a, c-d)) < EPS;
 }